cannawen/vassal-gloomhaven-instructions/README.md

 - Click `Battle Deck` and find the appropriate modifiers you need
 - Drag and drop them onto your `P1 Board`
 - Drag all modifier cards back on the modifier draw pile (they should stack neatly, facedown)
 - If you need to find removed cards, go to `Hero -> Lost Battle Cards`.
-Each segment represents a player's lost modifier cards
+Each quadrent represents each player's lost modifier cards
 ### Items
 Option 1 - Keep track of which items are available in your shop
 - Go to `Hero -> Item Deck`